 4. Canon imagePROGRAF PRO-1000

 On the higher end, the Canon PRO series are full-fledged professional photo printers.
 The PRO-1000 model boasts a 17-inch max paper width, prints as fast as 1.5 minutes, and captures detail with remarkable accuracy.
 Red inks boost gamut range and black density.
-Worth the investment for top-tier quality!

 5. Primera LX1000 Color Label Printer